jvalenzano/cloud-run-langchain-rag/README.md

 # Cloud Run LangChain RAG Application

-A Retrieval Augmented Generation (RAG) application using LangChain and Cloud Run to answer questions about Cloud Run release notes.
+A Retrieval Augmented Generation (RAG) application using LangChain and Google Cloud Run to answer questions about Cloud Run release notes.
 The application uses Gemini AI with a PostgreSQL vector database to provide accurate, context-aware responses.

 ## Overview